 |$2,500,000.01 - $10,000,000||0.25%|

 Financial planning fees work much more normally, though.
 You'll be charged either an hourly or fixed fee for these services.
 Hourly fees can be either $75 or $500, whereas fixed fees vary from $1,500 to $12,000.

 What to Watch Out For

 Opening an Account With The Planning Center

 There are a few different ways you can get in touch with The Planning Center.
 You can visit the firm’s website and fill out its contact form with your name, contact information and a message.
-You can also call the firm at (888) 333-6986, or you can email firstname.lastname@example.org.
+You can also call the firm at (309) 797-4030, or stop by one of its offices.

-- If you find that you don’t have quite enough money to meet the account minimums of many traditional advisors, then you may be interested in a robo-advisor.
-Robo-advisors often have lower minimums and fees, while also helping you reach your investment and retirement goals.
+- If you're just starting to save and don’t have enough money to meet the account minimums of traditional advisors, then you may be interested in a robo-advisor.
+Robo-advisors, which take an automated approach to helping people reach their financial goals, often have lower minimums and fees.